-The Multidisciplinary Studies Program
+Multidisciplinary Studies and Minors

 College of Creative Arts’ Minors

-A minor is a set of courses that a student takes outside of their major.
-It is a great way to complement an existing major through a corresponding area of study or pursue a separate area of interest without the commitment of completing a second major.
 The College of Creative Arts offers a number of different minors that range from a general overview of a particular discipline to experiencing the practical application of an art form.
 Participation in some minors may require the completion of certain coursework and/or a successful audition/review process.